turingschool/lesson_plans/ruby_02-web_applications_with_ruby/model_testing_in_sinatra.markdown

 run TaskManagerApp
 ```

+Remove any old configuration settings inside of your controller.

 Remove any `require` or `require_relative` statements in your controller and/or models.
 Our `environment.rb` file now requires all of our controllers, models, and views for us.